thingsboard/thingsboard.github.io/docs/services/trainings.md

 ### Thingsboard Data Visualization

-Learn how Thingsboard platfom helps to collect and visualize IoT data and use this knowledge to improve customer experience.
+Learn how Thingsboard platform helps to collect and visualize IoT data and use this knowledge to improve customer experience.

-This training session will provide you with in-depth understanding of Thingsboard visualization capabilities, widget customization, user roles and permissions.
+This training session will provide you with the in-depth understanding of Thingsboard visualization capabilities, widget customization, user roles, and permissions.

 **Agenda:**

 - Web UI
-    - Explain web UI capabilities and main business entities: Devices, Customers, Users and Dashboards.
+    - Explain web UI capabilities and main business entities: Devices, Customers, Users, and Dashboards.
     - Explain Thingsboard user roles and their permissions.
     - **Exercise:** create Device and provision Device Credentials
 - Dashboards